-When face-to-face identification is required, Applicant may present himself, in person, to the CRA bringing with him/her the documents required by the applicable CP/CPS.
-A CRA officer will perform a face-to-face initial identification of an individual Applicant (or Subject if it differs from the Subscriber) for issuance of a certificate as described in Section 3.2.2.
+When face-to-face identification is required, Applicant may present himself, in person, to the CRA or one of the PVPs bringing with him/her the documents required by the applicable CP/CPS.
+A CRA / PVP officer will perform a face-to-face initial identification of an individual Applicant (or Subject if it differs from the Subscriber) for issuance of a certificate as described in Section 3.2.2.